SoccerNet/sn-reid/README.md

 | Dataset       | Size |
 | ---           |  ---    |
-| train.zip     | 12.12GB
+| train.zip     | 12.12 GB
-| valid.zip     | 2.35GB
+| valid.zip     | 2.35 GB
-| test.zip      | 2.41GB
+| test.zip      | 2.41 GB
-| challenge.zip | 1.75GB
+| challenge.zip | 1.75 GB

 ### How to export your ranking results for the challenge set
 Enable the `test.export_ranking_results` config in [default_config.py](benchmarks/baseline/default_config.py) or [baseline_config.yaml](benchmarks/baseline/configs/baseline_config.yaml)
 to export all ranking results for each target dataset.
 Ranking results will be exported to a JSON file `ranking_results_***.json` in the directory specified by the `data.save_dir` config.

-To export ranking results for the SoccerNet ReID challenge set, make sure to add 'soccernetv3_challenge' to the list of target datasets in the `data.targets` config.
+To export ranking results for the SoccerNet ReID challenge set, make sure to add `'soccernetv3_challenge'` to the list of target datasets in the `data.targets` config.

 ### How to submit your ranking results to participate in the challenge